 The mountain offers night time skiing, snow shoeing, skating, and sledding.
 Non-skiers can relax at Leinenkugel’s Mountaintop Lodge or at the adjacent resort, Grand Geneva Resort & Spa (with emphasis on the spa).

+When our family goes skiing in Wisconsin, we head to Granite Peak.
 Granite Peak is located in Rib Mountain State Park in Wausau, Wisconsin, about 90 minutes northwest of Green Bay.
-There isn’t a resort at the slopes, but there are many lodging options in nearby Rothschild and Wausau itself.
+There isn’t a resort at the slopes, but there are many hotels in Rothschild and Wausau as well.

 Eagle Ridge Resort & Spa has a Nordic Center with a 1.5 mile skating pond and also offers cross country skiing and snowshoeing.
 Galena’s charming historic old town offers unique dining experiences, great shopping, and charming boutique hotels.
 It’s a beautiful place to visit after a day on the slopes.

-Crystal Mountain is located in Thompsonville, Michigan, about 30 miles southwest of Traverse City.
+Crystal Mountain is located in Thompsonville, Michigan, about 30 miles southwest of Traverse City and is one of our favorite places to go skiing in Michigan.
 The mountain has multiple options for lodging, from hotel rooms at the base of the mountain to condos and resort residences throughout the property.
 The mountain has 58 slopes, with 29 of them lit for night skiing, and 4 terrain areas.
 There’s also cross country skiing available and lessons for all levels of skiing.
 There are 9 lifts and 102 skiable acres, plenty of room to explore!